When you’re in early labour, you might be feeling a wide range of emotions.

 This might sound enticing, but any interventions that are introduced where there are no problems evident for mother and baby only offer the opportunity for even more interventions, and potential complications as a result.

 Read our article about the risks of induction of labour to find out about what’s involved once you’re induced or augmented (where labour is sped up).

 It will mean you can no longer have a natural birth, and the best you can hope for is a vaginal birth.

 An induction, however, increases the risk of c-section.

 Early Labour Tip #6: Make Sure Your Bags Are Packed And Ready To Go

 It might seem silly to mention this one; many mums have their bags packed well before their estimated due date.

 BellyBelly has an article, What To Pack For Your Labour Bag, which is worth a read, and has some tips from new mothers that you might not have thought of already.

 Early Labour Tip #7: Keep Yourself Distracted

-Hopefully you’ve planned some things to do in early labour prior to now; having a chat to your partner earlier so he can arrange some activities for you would be great!
-Perhaps you could hire your favourite movies, eat out at your favourite restaurant, have a massage, go out for a picnic, get your nails done – anything that will take your mind off things for a while is of great benefit in early labour.
+You’ve probably already planned some things to do in early labour.
+It’s a great idea to have a chat with your partner, ahead of time, so he can arrange some activities for you.
+Perhaps you could hire your favourite movies, eat out at your favourite restaurant, have a massage, go out for a picnic, or get your nails done.
+Anything that takes your mind off things for a while is a huge benefit in early labour.